YalmanchiliTejas/agentTrail/README.md

 - **Idempotent tool calls**
   - Each tool invocation is assigned a deterministic idempotency key based on tool name, phase, and arguments.
   - A unique index at the DB layer enforces “do not run the same tool call twice for a given run”.
-  - If the same call is retried, Agenttrail returns the previously persisted output instead of re-invoking the tool.
+  - If the same call is retried, AgentRelay returns the previously persisted output instead of re-invoking the tool.

 - **Saga-style compensations**
   - Tools can register a corresponding “compensation” tool.
-  - On failure, Agenttrail walks executed steps in reverse order and triggers compensation calls.
+  - On failure, AgentRelay walks executed steps in reverse order and triggers compensation calls.
   - Best-effort reversals: compensation failures are logged but do not crash the process again.

 - **Deterministic replay**